Skip to content

 7002 A storage with this name already exists in the session.

-7003 Content rejected: unreadable file, empty array, bad format.
+7003 Content rejected: unreadable file, empty array, bad format, duplicate key in Map, size mismatch between keys and strings.

 Client bindings